 Click Here to Begin the Registration Process

-Multiculturalism and Inclusion for PCC/PCP Professionals
+Multiculturalism and Inclusion for PCP/PCC Professionals

 This training is designed for all PCC/PCP staff to create awareness of prejudice and discrimination and plan how to reduce these to provide better services to children and families.
 This training helps staff evaluate their own cultural characteristics and discover where their attitudes and beliefs about other cultures originated.
-Open discussion around9 cultural groups help participants grasp how both unintentional and intentional forms of discrimination affect others.
+Open discussion around cultural groups help participants grasp how both unintentional and intentional forms of discrimination affect others.
 Before leaving the classroom, participants create an action plan to help reduce prejudice as an agency, community and individual.

 Delivery Method: Zoom/In Person